matthewdrees/matthewdrees.github.io/_posts/2021-07-29-tiny-habits.md

 5. Find a good prompt.
 6. Celebrate success.
 7. Troubleshoot, iterate, and expand.

-I have a few criticisms.
-First, he relies mostly on individual case studies, often from the same few people.
-Rather than cite large studies he tends to simply wave a hand at his "research" which I didn't find references to in the book.
-(He may have that on his website, which he mentions often, but I didn't look there.)
-Second, his delivery is overly-enthusiastic in a way that makes it feel more like a sales pitch.
-Lastly, a couple of stories feel unrealistically embellished (offering the kid a "yes" push button on the plane to stop kicking the back of his seat with everyone smiling and happy about it...
-No way.
-If I'm the kid I'm thinking "lame" and if I'm the parents I'm thinking "don't interact with my kid").
-However, so much of this book otherwise resonates with me that I'm very happy I read it, and highly recommend it to others.

-Main takeaways:
-* You change best when you feel good.
-* View your behavior with curiosity, like a scientist, as a puzzle to be solved.
-* Tackle behavior changes first with prompt, then ability, and only lastly with motivation, which is unreliable.
-* Start a habit small.
-(And even practice it!)

 # 1. The Elements of Behavior
 * B=MAP.
 "Behavior happens when Motivation & Ability & Prompt occur at the same time." (p19).